gbif/ipt/DwCAHowToGuide.md

 DwC-As can be created without installing any dedicated software.
 These instructions target data managers who are familiar with the dataset to be published and are comfortable working with their data management system.

-Below is a set of instructions on how to manually create and validate a DwC-Archive:
+Below is a set of instructions on how to manually create a DwC-Archive:

 1. Unless the data are already stored in a CSV/Tab text file, the publisher needs to prepare a text file(s) from the source.
 If the data are stored in a database, generate an output of delimited text from the source database into an outfile.
 Most database management systems support this process; an example is given in the Annex to this guide, below, in the section “Outputting Data From a MySQL Database Into a Textfile”.
 As the metafile maps the columns of the text file to Darwin Core terms, it is not necessary to use Darwin Core terms as column header in the resultant text file, though it may help to reduce errors.
 A general recommendation is to produce a single core data file and a single file for each extension if the intention is to output data tied to an extension.
 2. Create a Metafile: There are three different ways to generate the file: